circus-tent/circus/docs/source/index.rst

 .. image:: images/circus-medium.png
    :align: right

-Circus can be used to monitor and control processes and sockets.
+Circus is a python program which can be used to monitor and control processes and sockets.

 Circus can be driven via a command-line interface or programmatically through its python API.
 Circus is designed using `ZeroMQ <http://www.zeromq.org/>`_.